-aggregates them into a single pool, which is then re-allocated based on the ranking models.17 If the fee being charged is beyond the range, the marketplace is required to decrease its professional user fees.
+into a single pool, which is then re-allocated based on the ranking models.19 If the fee being charged is beyond the range, the marketplace is required to decrease its professional user fees.

 In addition, marketplaces are also subject to a "review protocol" that establishes a process for the review, publication, and approval process of marketplace changes, including changes to RTMD fees.
-This protocol is administered by the Ontario Securities Commission (OSC) for all equities marketplaces in Canada other than TSX Venture Exchange (TSXV).
+This protocol is administered by the Ontario Securities Commission (OSC) for all equities marketplaces in Canada other than the TSXV.
 Through TSXV's Recognition Order, the British Columbia Securities Commission (BCSC) and Alberta Securities Commission (ASC) administer the protocol for TSXV.
-The BCSC also administers the review protocol for the Canadian Securities Exchange (CSE), together with the OSC.
+The BCSC also administers the review protocol for the CSE, together with the OSC.

 Marketplaces may be required (for example, under the review protocol) to submit additional information in support of their fee proposal for our consideration.
-Some examples of this information are an analysis of the potential impact of the fee change on market structure or market participants, the methodology used to develop the fee, and the reasonability of the amount proposed relative to the marketplace's share of market-wide activity levels.
-18
+Some examples of this information are an analysis of the potential impact of the fee change on market structure or market participants, the methodology used to develop the fee, and the reasonability of the amount proposed relative to the marketplace's share of market-wide activity levels.20